 “Learning by Doing: Modelling the Scholarship of Teaching and Learning (SoTL) for Faculty Fellows by Researching the Impact of Lecture Capture/Annotation Software on Student Perceptions of Learning.”
 Carolyn Ives, Laurie Osbaldeston, Sarah Flynn, and Paul Martin.
 Poster presentation.
 ISSOTL 2017.
 Calgary, Alberta.
 October 13, 2017.

 “The Unworkshop: a Gateway for Responsive Faculty Development and Student Learning.”
 Society for Teaching and Learning in Higher Education Annual Conference.
 Dalhousie University, June 19-24, 2017.

 “First Day Boot Camp Show and Tell: How We Moved Beyond Discussing the Syllabus.”
+Co-presenters Carolyn Ives and Daniel Braun.
 Society for Teaching and Learning in Higher Education Annual Conference.
 Vancouver.
 June 16-19, 2015.
-Co-presented with Daniel Braun and Carolyn Ives.

 “Open Secrets: Building a Culture of Open Learning (and teaching) in Courses on the Literatures of Canada.”
 2015 Annual Meeting of the Association des littératures canadiennes et québécoise/Association of Canadian and Québécois Literatures.
 University of Ottawa.
 May 30-June 2, 2015.

 “place(s) where time and space have a different rhythm:” Hockey, freedom, and Confinement in Richard Wagamese’s Indian Horse.
 31st Annual Conference of the Sport Literature Association.
 University College of the Rockies, Cranbrook, BC.
 June 25-28, 2014.